Khuean Srinagarindra National Park: History

-The park's caves, particularly Tham Phra Prang, were used by Thai soldiers as a hiding place during the Thai – Burmese wars of the 18th century.
+The park's caves, particularly Tham Phra Prang, were used by Thai soldiers as a hiding place during the Burmese-Siamese wars of the 18th century.

 Srinagarind Reservoir formed on completion of the Srinagarind Dam in 1980.
-On 23 December 1981, Khuean Srinagarindra was designated a national park.
+On 23 December 1981, Khuean Srinagarindra was designated the 39th national park.

+Climate

+This park is in the rain shadow of the hills, resulting in less average rainfall than other parts of Thailand.
+As result, the maximum temperature is 44 C in April and the minimum temperature is 8 C in December.
+The average mean temperature is 27 C. The average rainfall is 1600 mm/year.

+The region's annual weather patterns are divided into three main seasonal periods: